Clown featherback: Taxonomy

-The clown knifefish belongs to the family Notopteridae, which can be found in Africa, India, and Asia.
+The clown knifefish belongs to the family Notopteridae, which can be found in Africa and Asia (including India).
 Notopterids can be characterized by their laterally compressed bodies accompanied by an elongated anal fin.
-The origin of Notopterids can be traced back to the Early Cretaceous when the African and Asian clades split, redistributing the genus between both regions.
-Within the four genera of Notopterids, Chitala are native to tropical regions of Asia, identified by their concave profile.
+The origin of notopterids can be traced back to the Early Cretaceous when the African and Asian clades split, redistributing the genus between both regions.
+Within the four genera of notopterids, Chitala species are native to tropical regions of Asia, identified by their concave profiles.

 Description

-The Chitala genus have distinct physical features that set them apart from other fish species.
-A grey silver, laterally compressed body and long anal fin that extends to the caudal fin in the composition presents a knife appearance.
-A row of 6-10 oscillated black spots with white borders above the anal fin base, and lack of faint lines on their back differentiates the Chitala ornata from the rest of the genus.
-The characteristics of the spots (quantity, shape, size) are dependent on environmental, genetic, and nutritional factors.
-In contrast, juveniles have a brownish-yellow color that grays out with age, assuming adult coloration at approximately 25 to 35 cm long.
+Chitala species have distinct physical features that set them apart from other fishes.
+A grey-silver, laterally compressed body and long anal fin that extends to the caudal fin in the composition presents a knife appearance.
+A row of 6-10 oscillated black spots with white borders above the anal fin base, and lack of faint lines on their back differentiates C. ornata from the rest of the genus.
+The characteristics of the spots (quantity, shape, and size) are dependent on environmental, genetic, and nutritional factors.
+In contrast, juveniles have a brownish-yellow color that grays out with age, assuming adult coloration when 25 to 35 cm long.
 The black spots are absent in juveniles, instead they have blackish-brown vertical lines that also gray out with age.

 Their small dorsal fin is humped anteriorly, producing a featherlike look.
-Although small, the dorsal fin allows for stability while the anal fin maneuvers movement.
-Most fish rely on their caudal fin to propel forward, but the clown knifefish relies on their long anal fin for propulsion.
-The anal fin is continuous with the caudal fin, extending ⅔ posterior of the body.
-Rippling the anal fin from their head towards the caudal fin drives the forwards motion while rippling from the caudal fin to the head drives the backwards motion.
-And the small pectoral fins are used for steering and braking.
+Although small, the dorsal fin allows for stability while the anal fin controls movement.
+Most fish rely on their caudal fins to propel forward, but clown knifefish rely on their long anal fin for propulsion.
+The anal fin is continuous with the caudal fin, extending along 2/3 of the posterior of the body.
+Rippling the anal fin from their head towards the caudal fin drives their forward motion, while rippling from the caudal fin to the head drives their backward motion.
+The small pectoral fins are used for steering and braking.
 While they lack a ventral fin, the long anal fin aids in balance.
 The wavelike motion enables the use of their lateral line to detect vibrations in the water, assisted by reduced turbulence that would otherwise interfere with detection.